digital-archives/HISTGA1011/activities/reproduction_requests.md

 ****

-1. Belpre - Lizzy
+1. Belpre

-2. Cadava - Olivija
+2. Cadava

-3. New York Department of Education (NYCDOE) - Harris
+3. New York Department of Education (NYCDOE)

-4. Offices of the Government of Puerto Rico in the United States (OGPRUS) - Lia
+4. Offices of the Government of Puerto Rico in the United States (OGPRUS)

-5. Pietri - Lyric
+5. Pietri

-6. RZ Rivera - Alyssa
+6. RZ Rivera

 ****